Testing4AI/DeepJudge/watermarking-whitebox/README.md

 ```python
 $ python embed.py
 ```
-This will create a `logs` directory including training logs, the watermarked model and verification keys.
+This will create a `logs` directory including a watermarked model and the verification keys.

 #### Step2: Verify the watermark